-The back judge is an official in the NFL who is positioned in the deep backfield on the tight end's side of the field.
-He is one of seven officials present throughout each game.
-The back judge focuses primarily on the tight end and his movements, but he has other responsibilities, too.
+The back judge is an official in the NFL who is positioned in the deep defensive backfield.
+They are one of seven officials present throughout each game.
+The back judge focuses primarily on the receivers, but they have other responsibilities, too.

 The back judge keeps track of TV commercial breaks, play clock violations, and counting defensive players on the field.
 The back judge covers the field that is between them and the umpire, which is a wide part of the middle field.
 At the beginning of a play, the back judge is positioned 30 yards behind the line of scrimmage, between the hash marks.

 A back judge in football has many responsibilities, including:

 - Counting defensive players

 - Managing the play clock and commercial breaks

 - Looking for defensive and offensive holding on run plays